ASKCOS/ASKCOS/deploy/README.md

 #### First startup

 The celery worker will take a few minutes to start up (possibly up to 5 minutes; it reads a lot of data into memory from disk).
 The web app itself will be ready before this, however upon the first get request (only the first for each process) a few files will be read from disk, so expect a 10-15 second delay.
-You will know the celery workers are ready when the logs show messages such as `tb_c_worker_1  | ### TREE BUILDER WORKER STARTED UP ###`.

 #### Scaling workers

 Only 1 worker per queue is deployed by default with limited concurrency.
 This is not ideal for many-user demand.
-You can easily scale the number of celery workers you'd like to use with `docker-compose up -d --scale tb_c_worker=N` where N is te number of workers you want, for example.
-The above note applies to each worker you start, however, and each worker will comsume RAM.
+You can easily scale the number of celery workers you'd like to use with `docker-compose up -d --scale tb_c_worker=N` where N is the number of workers you want, for example.
+The above note applies to each worker you start, however, and each worker will consume RAM.

 ## Future Improvements